 Runners Trots

 Feel like you’re consistently struggling with this issue?
 It could be related to the medicines you’re taking.
-NSAIDs can block an enzyme called cyclooxygenase, which protect the stomach lining from digestive acids.
+NSAIDs can block an enzyme called cyclooxygenase, which protects the stomach lining from digestive acids.

-Without that enzyme, as you push your body through a race you might experience nausea, diarrhea, intestinal bleeding, and cramps.
+Without that enzyme, as you push your body through a race you might experience nausea, diarrhea, cramps, gastrointestinal bleeding, and even gastrointestinal ulcers.

 Hyponatremia